Flippchen/PorscheInsight-CarClassification-AI/README.md

 - [x] Try a deeper/wider or different pretrained model to improve accuracy on the more classes dataset
 - [x] Add a (web) app to use the models
 - [X] Train on cleaned classes
+- [x] Add onnx models to web UI to speedup and reduce size
 </details>